thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 (Now, "hemispace" is a fancy word, but it just means that half of all space that lies on one side of a given plane.
 In this case, the plane in question is the ground, and we're constraining the habitat so that it can only occupy the half of space that lies above the plane of the ground, that is, the sky.
 Actually, technically we're constraining it so that it can only occupy the half of space below a plane whose normal points downward into the ground, but that's semantics.)

 Every tick, the first new constraint will accelerate the habitat downward, and the second will prevent it from tunnelling into the surface of the planet.
-Unless it's currently being carried off by a raider, in which case the constraint that the raider puts on the habitat undoes the other constraints.
+Unless it's currently being carried off by a enemy, in which case the constraint that the enemy puts on the habitat undoes the other constraints.

 11.4.
 Just like the habitat, your spaceship should also not tunnel into the surface of the planet, at least not without consequences.
 For now, open Player.ts, locate the existing Constrainable in its constructor, and replace it with the following, adjusting commas as needed: